gittebe/project-pizza/instructions.md

 - **Identify cases:** Identify the different cases or options that lead to different actions or outcomes in the program.
 Each case should correspond to a specific choice the user makes.
 - **Implement the switch statement:** Replace the existing if, else-if, and else statements with a switch statement.
 The switch statement allows you to evaluate a single expression against multiple possible case values.
 - **Define cases:** For each case value, define the corresponding code block that should be executed when that case is matched.
-- **Handle default case:** Include a default case to handle situations where none of the defined cases match the expression.
+- **Handle default case:** Include a default case to handle situations where none of the defined cases matches the expression.
 This serves as a catch-all to manage unexpected inputs.
 - **Test and validate:** Thoroughly test your refactored code with various inputs to ensure that it behaves as expected and produces the correct outputs.

 Refactoring the code using a switch case approach not only showcases your coding versatility but also contributes to writing cleaner and more efficient code.
 It's a valuable skill that can lead to more readable and maintainable programs in the long run.